110440/UINavigationController-SecondBarView/README.md

 [self.navigationController showSecondBarView:false];
 ```

-When Second Bar View showed or hided, we also have to method will be called. if you care about that, you should override it in your viewcontroller
+When Second Bar View showed or hided, we also have to method will be called. if you care about that, you should override it in your viewcontroller.
 ```
 - (void) secondBarDidShow;
 ```
 ````
 - (void) secondBarDidHide;
 ````

+## Requirements
+* Xcode 6 or higher
+* iOS 7.0 or higher
+* ARC

 ###Demo
 <img src="https://github.com/Jameson-zxm/UINavigationController-SecondBarView/blob/master/demo.gif" width="375" height="668" />